18 Ways to Read More Books and Become Smarter

 17. Mix up your genres

-Make sure that list of yours has several genres, so whenever you feel like reading something different, you can have a new book waiting for you to read it.
+Make sure that your list has several genres or topics, so whenever you feel like reading something different, you can have a new book waiting for you to read it.

 18. Join reading challenges

-If you-re competitive and like to make promises to yourself, then joining reading challenges may be right for you.
+If you’re a competitive person and like to challenge yourself, then joining reading challenges may be right for you.

-Goodreads hosts one of the most popular reading challenges of the web.
+Goodreads hosts one of the most popular reading challenges out there.
 You can check it out here: Goodreads reading challenge

 Another fun reading challenge to join is aimlief’s reading challenge!